MicrosoftLearning/DP080-Querying-with-Transact-SQL/Instructions/Labs/LAB_02-Write-basic-SELECT-statements.md

 Select the icon for Azure Data Studio.
 The tool will open to a blank query window.
 If you get a message in the lower right corner asking ifyou want to enable **Preview features**, you can select either option.

 ## Execute simple queries
 The queries will use a sample database called _MyStore_.
 Although there are about a dozen user tables in this database, we’ll only be working with a couple of them in this exercise.
-As with the examples in the Module, we’ll be using the _Customers_ and the _Products_ table.
+We’ll be using the _Customers_ and the _OrderDetails_ tables.

 For the queries we are using, you can try typing them in directly or you can select File/Open File, and navigate to D:\Lab Code\Basic SELECT.
 Double-click on the file script1.sql and it will be loaded into a new query window.